 For example, Riyadh has the Kingdom Tower, a 302.3-meter-high skyscraper.
 It is one of the best buildings on the planet.

-Get insight into the character, customs and ways of Saudi Arabian men by clicking Inside Saudi‘s post What Are Saudi Men Are Really LikeOpens in a new tab.?- Essential travel advice!
+Get insight into the character, customs and ways of Saudi Arabian men by clicking Inside Saudi‘s post What Are Saudi Men Are Really Like?- Essential travel advice!

 3rd Misconception – Saudis Are Terrorists